-Another thing you have to aware of is to pre-drill a hole first; the screws will not work otherwise.
+Another thing you have to be aware of is to pre-drill a hole first; the screws will not work otherwise.

 Otherwise, you are in for an unpleasant surprise when these screws don’t work as you intended.
-For the price, this a very handy set to have around at home.
+For the price, this is a very handy set to have around at home.

 - A good assortment

 - Great for small household jobs